jewelnoelle/spotify-astrology-generator/README.md

 * Open index.html in the browser.

 ### Contributing
-* Article "Zodiac Signs and the Words That Describe Them," written by Kenneth Beare. [source link](https://www.thoughtco.com/zodiac-personality-4122956)
+* Referenced article "Zodiac Signs and the Words That Describe Them," written by Kenneth Beare. [source link]((https://www.thoughtco.com/zodiac-personality-4122956))

 ### Licensing (any licenses)